 Check experience:

-Select a home inspector who has expertise in examining properties that are comparable to the one you are considering.
+Select a home inspector with expertise in examining properties comparable to the one you are considering.

 - This could apply to properties in the Chicago area that are older homes, multi-unit structures, or properties with distinctive structural features.